 In 1779 he held the in command of the Terrible 74, deputising for Captain Richard Bickerton in the Channel and, having refused an East Indian posting in the Eagle and been temporarily beached as a consequence, he joined the Brilliant 28 in the following year.
 This vessel sailed under orders for Gibraltar at the beginning of November, but was instead chased into Minorca by two Spanish frigates and a xebec.
 Here Curtis allowed his command, the Porcupine 24, Captain Sir Charles Knowles, and the Minorca 18, Captain Hugh Lawson, to be blockaded by three French frigates for some five weeks, and he was later charged by his first lieutenant, Colin Campbell, with failing to attack the enemy which he claimed had a combined firepower less than was available to Curtis at Minorca.
 The charge was almost certainly brought about by a personal enmity, although subsequent investigations suggested that that the French were indeed inferior in firepower.

 By 15 April 1781 Curtis had assembled a storeship convoy larger than he one which Admiral Sir George Rodney had brought in the year before for the temporary relief of Gibraltar, and once he had slipped it into the colony on the 27th he remained in command of the Rock’s naval forces to lead its glorious defence against the Spanish blockade.
-He earned particular praise for his command of the gunboats in defeating the enemy’s floating batteries on 13 September 1782, and in particular for his humanity in rescuing four hundred Spaniards from their blazing batteries, during which operation his pinnace was caught in an explosion and his coxswain killed.
+He earned particular praise for his command of the gunboats in action with the enemy’s battering ships during the Grand Assault on 13 September 1782, and in particular for his humanity in rescuing four hundred Spaniards from their blazing hulks, during which operation his pinnace was caught in an explosion and his coxswain killed.
 In September he commissioned the captured Spanish San Miguel 74, and on 18 October 1782 Admiral Lord Howe arrived to relieve Gibraltar.
 After going aboard the Victory 100 to greet his old commander, Curtis was unable to get back ashore and was obliged to return with the fleet to England, accepting the appointment of captain of the Victory in place of Captain Henry Duncan who had returned home with despatches.